SweetCodey/system-design-masterclass/10. Design Cab sharing System/Cab Sharing System Design.md

 `GET` requests do not include a body because they are used to fetch information, not to send data.

 ## API Design :Track the journey

+What might be the 'communication' for journey tracking?

+Again, we will use an API call for tracking our journey.

+[TBD]

 ## API Design :Pay for the service